Plant a tree with us

 Our events take place during the planting season, from November to March, at our Brookvale Wood site in Ratby, Leicestershire.
 Brookvale Wood is a growing woodland, just a short drive from the M1, with year-round public access.
 It is a rural location and the route to the planting area (about a 15 minute walk) includes crossing school playing fields and uneven grassy paths which can be muddy.
 As such, this site may not be suitable for people with limited mobility.Directions

-Every purchase comes with a personalised certificate, so after choosing the number of trees you would like to plant on the day and booking your preferred event date, time and number of parking spaces, you will receive a link to download your personalised certificate straight away.
+Every purchase comes with a personalised certificate for you to print at home.
+So when you've chosen the number of trees you'd like to plant and the event you'd like to attend, you will receive a download to your personalised certificate straight away.
 This will also be saved in your order history if you have made an account with us.
 We will then contact you shortly before your preferred date with further information and confirmation of your date and arrival time.

 On arrival at Brookvale Wood you will be greeted at our reception by members of our team.
 After checking in with them, you will be directed to the planting field where further members of the team await your arrival.
-Following a brief introduction, you will be invited to select your 40 to 60cm sapling, from a range of native broadleaf species available, and guided to the planting area.
+Following a brief introduction, you will be invited to select your young sapling of around 30cm tall, from a range of native broadleaf species available, and guided to the planting area.
 Our team are there to help make your day a memorable one so if you have any questions, please ask!

 The saplings available to choose from